apache/rya/extras/rya.manual/src/site/markdown/eval.md

 # Prospects Table

 The Prospects Table provides statistics on the number of subject/predicate/object data found in the triple store.
 It is currently a
-Map Reduce job that will run against the Rya store and save all the statistics in the prosepcts table.
+Map Reduce job that will run against the Apache Rya store and save all the statistics in the prospects table.

 ## Build